DrAdrianDC/Portfolio-for-Data-Science/README.md

-# My Data Science, AI and Machine Learning Portfolio
+# Data Science, AI and Machine Learning Portfolio

 ![portfolio](https://github.com/user-attachments/assets/8443943c-48a5-4ae0-91f7-6a931874be34)